kjknauss/HomeAutomation/README.md

-# openHAB "Steampunk" Icon Set
+# Home Automation "Steampunk" Icon Set

 All icons are **32×32 px** SVGs.